The Hammer makes one last trip to spot where he hit No. 715

 Atlanta continued its explosive growth, eventually landing such major sporting events as the Olympics, multiple Super Bowls and World Series, as well as numerous college sports championships.

-“Just his presence, before he hit a hit, changed this city,” the 88-year-old Young said.
+“Just his presence, before he hit a hit, changed this city,” Young said.
 “We’ve never been the same.”

-Only about 50 people attended the funeral service at Friendship Baptist Church because of COVID-19 restrictions.
-Others sent videotaped messages, including another former president, Jimmy Carter.
+Only about 50 people attended the funeral service because of COVID-19 restrictions.
+Other sent videotaped messages, including another former president, Jimmy Carter.

 Remembering his tenure as governor of Georgia, the 96-year-old Carter joked that after the Atlanta Chamber of Commerce gave Aaron a new Cadillac, he followed up with “a $10 tag” to go on the vehicle.
 It said “HLA 715,” a nod to the initials for Henry Louis Aaron.